-Privacy may also be valued or evaluated either instrumentally or in its own right.
-In the alternative, it might be evaluated as a process or an outcome.
-That is, privacy may have aspects of an "intermediate good," a "final good," or both.
-For example, individuals may consider their privacy when deciding whether to set a social media profile as private or public, but may or may not recognize the increased risk of identity theft or inadvertent privacy intrusion when adding a friend or family member as a direct connection on their social media account.
+aspects of an "intermediate good," a "final good," or both.
+For example, an individual may consider his or her privacy when deciding whether to set a social media profile as private or public, but may or may not recognize or consider the increased risk of identity theft or inadvertent privacy intrusion when adding a friend or family member as a direct connection on their social media account.
 Moreover, the reference points associated with the value of privacy are unclear.
 For example, should the reference point be the price one would accept to surrender the data in question (willingness to accept, or WTA), which is potentially associated with an endowment effect, or the price one would pay to protect it (willingness to pay, or WTP)?
-Should it be the anticipated costs consumers may suffer if
+Should it be the anticipated costs consumers may suffer if their information is exposed, or the profit a seller can generate from acquiring the information?